yeehaa123/elab/CHAT/lab.md

 ## Valorization

-+ with successful products/services created and a model for ER labs, more companies and insitutions will look towards humanities faculties to find students for internships to test new ideas and explore new avenues for development.
+With successful products/services created and a model for ER labs, more companies and insitutions will look towards humanities faculties to find students for internships to test new ideas and explore new avenues for development.
-+ in turn, humanities faculties can show their economic relevance and attract new sources of funding and support.
+In turn, humanities faculties can show their economic relevance and attract new sources of funding and support.
 Through the network established with the private sector, faculty members can improve the financial situations of their departments by offering their services as consultants to businesses that need domain expertise in developing relevant products.
-+ ER labs will be a fertile ground for experimentation with new prototypes, reducing the risk for companies to find good products to develop further.
+ER labs will be a fertile ground for experimentation with new prototypes, reducing the risk for companies to find good products to develop further.

 ### Expected societal and economic benefits